ruchi222/ruchi222/README.md

 - :telescope: I worked as a Mentor Assistance from Lighthouse Labs and, also learned to frontend and backend for build web applications.

-- :seedling: Exploring Search Engine Optimization, Social Media Optimization.
+- :seedling: Exploring Search Engine Optimization, Social Media Optimization, Digital Marketing.

 - :zap: In my free time, I am currently learning coding and solve the different problems.